-- c. the extent to which agriculture assists in meeting the service delivery and developmental objectives of the Municipality; and - d. the contribution of agriculture to the social and economic welfare of farm workers. - ii.
-In terms of section 84 of the Act the Minister for Provincial and Local Government, and in concurrence with the Minister of Finance as required through section 19 of the Act, may determine that a rate levied by council on a category of non-residential property may not exceed a prescribed ratio to the tariff levied on residential properties.
-In the absence of any such promulgation the Municipality will apply a standard ratio for agricultural properties from 1:0.25 (75% rebate on the tariff for residential properties).
-Before the start of 2009/2010 financial year the Minister had promulgated a ratio of 1:0.25 which remains unchanged for the 2019/2020 financial year. - iii.
-The granting of additional rebates is subject to the following: - - All applications must be addressed in writing to the Municipality attached with the letter from SARS in being taxed as a farmer or letter from a registered book keeper declaring that 40% of total income is from farming activities. - b.
+12.1.3 Properties used for agricultural purposes (Bona Fide farmers) The Municipality grants a rebate to be determined on an annual basis, which applies to properties used for agricultural purposes; i.
+In terms of section 84 of the Act the Minister for Provincial and Local Government, and in concurrence with the Minister of Finance as required through section 19 of the Act, may determine that a rate levied by council on a category of non-residential property may not exceed a prescribed ratio (1:0.25) to the tariff levied on residential properties.

+The ratio for agricultural properties is determined as 1:0.12 for the 2020/2021 financial year.

+- ii.
+The granting of bona fide rebates is subject to the following: - a.
+All applications must be addressed in writing to the Municipality attached with the letter from SARS in being taxed as a farmer or letter from a registered book keeper declaring that 40% of total income is from farming activities. - b.
 Applications for the new financial year must be addressed in writing to the Municipality by 30 June, the last day prior to the beginning of the financial year in respect of which the application is made.
 If the rebate applied for is granted the rebate will apply for the full financial year. - c.
-Applications made after the closing date will only be accepted for properties registered in the deed's office after 30 June. - d.
+Applications made after the closing date will only be accepted for properties registered in the deeds office after 30 June 2020. - d.
 Any other applications received after 30 June will not be considered for the financial year in respect of which rates are levied. - e.
 Council reserves the right to send officials or its agents on an annual basis to premises/households receiving relief for the purposes of conducting an on-site audit of the details supplied.
 The onus also rests on recipients to immediately notify Council of any changes in their original applications. - f.
 The Municipality retains the right to refuse applications for rebates if the details supplied in the application form were incomplete, incorrect or false

 No other rebates will be granted to properties that qualify for the agricultural rebate.
-In order to avoid doubt, properties that qualify for the agricultural rebate will not be entitled to the residential rate exemption as set out in paragraph 8.1.1.2 of this policy.
-For the 2019/2020 financial year the rebate is determined as 55%.
+In order to avoid doubt, properties that qualify for the agricultural rebate will not be entitled to the residential rate exemption as set out in paragraph 9.1.1.2 of this policy.
+For the 2020/2021 financial year the rebate is determined as 55%.